 Tony’s Di Napoli

 For family-style Italian right in the thick of Times Square, Tony’s Di Napoli is the place to go.
 It’s been around since 1959 and has a buzzing, atmospheric dining room with more than a touch of old-school charm.
 Every well-known Italian-American dish can be found on the menu – the portions are enormous and designed to serve two to three!
 There are more than a dozen starters, pastas and meat dishes on the menu, as well as several specialties and desserts.
 Popular dishes include the zucchini fritti, meatballs, chicken parmigiana and tiramisù.
-The wine list favours Italian drops, starting with an inexpensive prosecco and ending with a super-Tuscan magnum that will set you back a couple of hundred dollars.
+The wine list favours Italian drops, starting with an inexpensive prosecco and ending with a Meritage from Napa that’ll set you back USD$450 (AUD$655).

 Hit the Square

-There’s no seeing New York without a visit to Times Square.
-It consists of several blocks – none of which are actually squares – between W 42nd and W 47th streets in Midtown Manhattan.
+Admit it: a trip to New York City wouldn’t be the same without a visit to Times Square.
+The square — which is actually a triangle — consists of several blocks between W 42nd and W 47th streets in Midtown Manhattan.
 In Duffy Square (at the most northern end), you’ll find the famous TKTS booth, where you can buy discounted tickets for Broadway shows.
-The booth’s illuminated bright-red, grandstand-inspired roof is the perfect perch from which to people-watch, look out for buskers and street performers or wait for friends.
-You could easily spend half the day gawking and wandering through Times Square.
+The booth’s illuminated bright-red, grandstand-inspired roof is the perfect perch from which to people-watch: look out for buskers and street performers or wait for friends.
+You could easily kill a few hours gawking and wandering through Times Square.
 Note: it’s wise to keep an eye out for errant selfie sticks.

 It’s a completely different beast at night so make sure you experience the mesmerising lights in their full glory after the sun goes down, as well as the ever-changing displays of public art.
-These include the monthly Midnight Moment projects (which feature on Times Square’s electronic billboards), live reviews and original musicians at the B.B.
-King Blues Club & Grill and other seasonal events from the Times Square Alliance.
-One to watch out for is the Kiss-In, which happens every five years on 14 August, when crowds gather to re-enact the now-famous image of a sailor kissing a nurse to celebrate the end of World War II.
+These include the Midnight Moment project, the world’s largest and longest-running digital art project which projects digital art into the square every evening between 11.57pm and 12am ), and other seasonal events from the Times Square Alliance.

-Catch one of Broadway’s best-loved shows, from the long-running Phantom of the Opera at the Spanish-inspired Majestic Theater to Minskoff Theatre’s stunning production of The Lion King.
-If musicals aren’t your thing, there’s always Madame Tussauds, where you can walk among wax figures of A-list celebrities, world leaders and movie characters; check out the giant animatronic in the Kong: Skull Island experience; or bust the supernatural in the hyperreal world of Ghostbusters: Dimension.
+Catch one of Broadway’s best-loved shows – from the energetic revenge tale of Chicago, the untouchable hit Hamilton or the tongue-in-cheek Book of Mormon, there’s always an exhilarating show to catch on the Great White Way.
+If musicals aren’t your thing, there’s always Madame Tussauds, where you can walk among wax figures of A-list celebrities, world leaders and beloved movie characters.

 Get out and about

-Head over to Midtown’s popular Bryant Park for summer events and activities in and around The Lawn, including outdoor movie nights, social mahjong, pétanque, juggling, musical programs and tai chi.
+Head over to Midtown’s popular Bryant Park for summer events and activities in and around The Lawn, including yoga classes, chess matches, pétanque, ping pong clashes, outdoor movie nights and tai chi.
 Or grab a packed lunch (there’s a handily located Wholefoods on 6th Avenue) and pull up a chair or stake your spot on the grass and join NYC’s office workers and picnickers.

 It’s also worth popping in to see the spectacular interiors of the New York Public Library’s Beaux Arts-style Stephen A. Schwarzman Building, which flanks the east side of the park.